blanconaldo/Fashion-MNIST-Classifier/README.md

     ```bash
    pytest

-3. For detailed output with coverage information:
+3. For detailed output with coverage information (you will need to install pytest-cov for that):
     ```bash
    pytest -v --cov=utils